GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 {% endAside %}

-### Using a dedicated support site
+### Using a dedicated support site {: #dedicated-support-site }

 You can set up a dedicated support site for your users, so that the support link goes there instead of the default forum experience.
 This site can be anything you like, such as:

-* A discussion group using Google Groups or some similar service.
+- A discussion group using Google Groups or some similar service.
-* A form-handling site that lets users submit feedback or support tickets.
+- A form-handling site that lets users submit feedback or support tickets.
-* A public information site with your product road map or other details.
+- A public information site with your product road map or other details.

-Once you set up the site, go to the **Store Listing** tab and add the link to the **Support URL** field.
+Once you set up the site, go to the **Store Listing** tab of the developer console and add the link to the **Support URL** field.
 Your support link will then take users to your dedicated site.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/7R8GYtBJjjRy1ih20dGd.png", alt="Store Listing Support
 URL field", width="514", height="283" %}

+{% Aside %}

+Make sure you **turn off** the [User Feedback][support-tab] in the dashboard Account settings to disable the default support experience.

+{% endAside %}

 ## Track your store listing performance